-In accordance with the Fund Constitution, the Fund fully distributes its distributable income, adjusted for amounts determined by the Responsible Entity, to unitholders by cash or reinvestment.
-The distributions are recognised in the Statement of Profit or Loss and Other Comprehensive Income as finance costs attributable to unitholders.
+Prior to this, in accordance with the Fund Constitution, the Fund fully distributed its distributable income, adjusted for amounts determined by the Responsible Entity, to unitholders by cash or reinvestment.
+The distributions are recognised in the Statement of Profit or Loss and Other Comprehensive Income as financial costs attributable to unitholders.